urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 59. Osiris and the Nile
-> **Target Words**: `abstract, annual, clay, cloth, curtain, deserve, feather, fertile, flood, furniture, grave, ideal, intelligence, nowadays, obtain, religious, romantic, shell, shore, wheel`
+> `abstract, annual, clay, cloth, curtain, deserve, feather, fertile, flood, furniture, grave, ideal, intelligence, nowadays, obtain, religious, romantic, shell, shore, wheel`

 Long ago, Osiris was the king of Egypt, and Isis was the queen.
 They ruled the fertile land by the Nile River.
 They had great intelligence, and they shared their abstract ideas with everyone.
 Osiris taught the Egyptians how to make wheels and furniture.
 Isis taught them how to make things from clay and cloth.
 The people thought they deserved a gift.
 So they built Osiris and Isis a pyramid.
 Everyone loved Osiris except his brother, Set.
 Set wanted to be king.